tomdevisser/docker-wordpress/readme.md

 - TLS certificates
 - Custom domain mapping
 - WP-CLI for automation (with theme auto-activation and plugin cleanup)
-- Custom `sail.sh` and `dock.sh` scripts for easy bootstrapping and teardown
+- Custom `sail` and `dock` scripts for easy bootstrapping and teardown

 ## Requirements